 This set may not look like much now, but with a few simple tricks I can make them take on a whole new vibe.
 Which shall I start with? hmmm…how about the small knick-knack shelf.

 *post contains affiliate links so you can find the products I love to use too. (see full disclosure)

 It’s solid oak and totally beautiful as is, but let’s say you don’t care for the stain and don’t want to sand it all down.
 There’s an easy fix for you!
 Wax.
 Yup, just plain ol’ wax.
-This happens to be white wax by Dixie Belle and works like a charm.
 You can see how I’ve used it in past posts HERE.